Stress at Work – Causes and Tips to Mange it

 Keep a check for a week or two to recognize which situations generate the most stress and in what way you react to them.
 Record your feelings, thoughts, and information concerning the environment, together with the circumstances and the people involved, the physical setting as well as in what way you reacted.
 Did you get a snack?
 Raised your voice?
 Stood up for a walk?
 Lit up a smoke?
 Taking down notes can help you in finding out the patterns among your stressors and the way you react to them.

 Accepting some help from some trusted friends and family members can help strengthen your ability to manage stress.
 Your employer might also offer stress management resources through an employee assistance program (EAP), including counselling sessions, online information as well as referral to mental health professionals if required.
-If you still continue to feel disturbed by work stress, you might want to have a word with a psychologist, who can help in managing stress as well as changing unhealthy behaviour.
+If you still continue to feel disturbed by work stress, you might want to have a word with a psychologist, who can help in managing stress as well as changing unhealthy behavior.

 Tips to bring a positive view towards handling stress